 Finding Joy In The Process

 Last week I made the decision to just start learning to paint with watercolor.
-I have worked with watercolor in the past, but I realised that I was using it completely wrong.
+I have worked with watercolor in the past, but I realized that I was using it completely wrong.
 I only used one technique, when there are so many different techniques for different styles.
 Starting creative projects is always a hard thing for me, as my perfectionism strikes in.
 It causes me to doubt myself, which makes me not even want to try.
 However, this time I accepted the fact that I would probably fail a few times.
 I just took action and let go of any expectations.

 Now that I let go of my perfectionism, my mindset completely changed.
 I looked at my mistakes as a way to improve my next work, instead of getting disappointed in myself and tearing the painting apart.